Laser Lip and Tongue Tie Revisions for Newborn and Children

-Having a newborn baby is tough, and we know how difficult it can be for new mothers who are struggling to breastfeed and nurse their newborn baby.
+Having a newborn baby can be challenging, especially for new mothers who are struggling to breastfeed and nurse their little ones.

-Tongue tie and lip tie in newborns can make it harder for mothers to breastfeed their babies, and our dentists have been certified and specialized in providing laser lip and tongue tie revisions for newborn infants, babies, and children.
-We have seen amazing results within minutes after the procedures, where mothers who could not breastfeed due to a bad latch were instantly able to nurse their babies.
-We have also seen mothers who can breastfeed, but are in discomfort and pain begin to breastfeed and nurse their babies without pain due to the lip or tongue tie revision.
+Tongue tie and lip tie are common conditions in newborns that can make breastfeeding challenging for mothers.
+Our dentists are certified and specialize in providing laser lip and tongue tie revisions for infants, babies, and children.
+We have seen incredible results within minutes after the procedures, with mothers who were previously unable to breastfeed due to a bad latch being instantly able to nurse their babies.
+Additionally, we have witnessed mothers who experience discomfort and pain while breastfeeding being able to breastfeed and nurse their babies without pain after the lip or tongue tie revision.

 Problems Caused by Lip and Tongue Tie